 Most enrollment managers recognize that parents play an important role in a student’s college enrollment journey.
 Parents are the most dominant voice in students’ college search, according to one EAB survey.

 Despite parents’ heavy influence, enrollment teams are often slow to engage them during students’ college search.

 But parents want to hear from colleges and universities.
 Seventy-four percent of parents say they believe schools should communicate directly with them during recruitment, according to an EAB survey of more than 1,500 parents of college-bound students.

 Pulling from EAB’s enrollment research, we compiled a few guidelines for enrollment teams who want to engage the most influential people in students’ college search—their parents.

 Colleges and universities who engage with students at the very start of their college search journey see higher application rates.
 And students who engage earlier enroll at higher rates and have stronger academic profiles.

 Engaging parents early on brings benefits, too.
 Parents are more open to considering institutions far away from home and different types of institutions earlier in their students’ high school career, according to EAB’s parent survey.
 But they narrow down the range of options they will consider as their students approach graduation.

-Enrollment teams can get parent contact information by asking students directly, writes Emily Bauer, managing director of program marketing, for EAB’s Enrollment blog.
-At schools that partner with EAB to help recruit sophomore and junior students, 41% or more of their student search responders share parent contact information, notes Bauer.
+Enrollment teams can get parent contact information by asking students directly, writes Emily Upton, managing director of program marketing, for EAB’s Enrollment blog.
+At schools that partner with EAB to help recruit sophomore and junior students, 41% or more of their student search responders share parent contact information, notes Upton.
 Those students are 53% more likely to submit the college application.

 2: Guide the college cost conversation